 Already made a payment to them?
 Try to stop or reverse the transaction.
 You’ll need to speak with your financial provider or bank for the steps to take based on your circumstances.

-Ditching the Online Chastity Dominant
+Ditching the Online Male Chastity Dominant

 Playing with a Dominant online may feel safer than seeing someone in a dungeon or club setting.
 But this is a common misconception.
 Dominant abuses of power can, and do, happen online.
 Just because you’re not tied to a St David’s Cross having your balls kicked doesn’t mean you’re immune to hurt.
 Good domination relies on stimulating the mind just as much as physically stimulating your senses.
 And that’s what can make it so dangerous and damaging.
 An abuse of power from a fake or inexperienced Dominant can put your mental health at risk.